fetchai/agents-aea/docs/generic-skills-step-by-step.md

                 )
             )
 ```

 In the above code, we check the `INFORM` message.
 If it contains a transaction digest, then we verify that the transaction matches the proposal the buyer accepted.
-If the transaction is valid and we received the funds then we send the data to the buyer.
+If the transaction is valid and we received the funds, then we send the data to the buyer.
 Otherwise, we do not send the data.

 The remaining handlers are as follows:

 ``` python
     def _handle_invalid(
         self, fipa_msg: FipaMessage, fipa_dialogue: FipaDialogue